Ramanuj/portfolio-assigner/README.md

 run mvn clean install to download the dependencies

 to run the application
+go to com.portfolio.assigner.PortfolioAssignerApplication and run as main

 ## Usage

-go to com.portfolio.assigner.PortfolioAssignerApplication and run

 customers can be uploaded using either the file upload or through a rest service